AFGHANISTAN – The Trip

 Torkham border crossing from Peshwar.
 Open 7 days/week.
 Officially closes at 9 pm – the Pakistani side sometimes randomly closes a bit earlier.

 I tried to get a shared taxi from Peshawar bus station (Haji Camp Adda is the main bus station).
 My taxi took me to a market and I was left with little alternative than to take a single taxi for 2000 PR.
-He made no attempt to find other passengers.
+He did not attempt to find other passengers.
 We stopped at a checkpoint where the soldier said it was very dangerous.
 He consulted his captain and finally let me through.
 Getting to the border seems much longer than the 48 km advertised.
 I was in a nice air-conditioned car.
 Instead of the advertised 2000A, he held up four fingers.
 So I gave him 4000 and he still wanted more because there were no other passengers.

 Whoever wrote all the EPS reports I used to research Afghanistan lived in a different world than what I experienced.
 Jump the fence!!!!!!
 What a crazy idea.
 I did get adopted by a guy who helped quite a bit, especially getting the immigration stamp where we bypassed the line.
 Here are the things I had to show and do: 1.
 Show your Pakistan visa at least three times.
 2. Declare your money.
 I got the idea that more than US$1,000 was not allowed.
 I showed them one wallet where I had about $700 but I had much more hidden in my pack.
 I had to take a photo of the declaration.
 3. Immigration.
 They recorded all the details of my Pakistan visa.
 4. Intelligence.
 He repeated everything again.
 5. Filled out a long form and had to provide 2 passport photos.
 6. Polio vaccination.
 My vaccine certification was deep in my pack so I got a booster for polio.